 I love music!
 From the time I first picked up my Mother's old Harmony arch top six string guitar at the ripe old age of 10 years and began plucking away until the present moment, I have been a constant companion to my instruments.
 Creating music is in my opinion, indescribable.
 It's clean.
 It's fresh.
 It's magic!

 Over the years I have had the great honor to play with many wonderful and talented musicians some of which I have collaborated with to make some recordings of our music.
-You can check out some of these by clicking below.
+I am working on getting the recordings on here for folks to listen to.
+Meanwhile, you can get a little sample of my music by clicking below.